EliMor/nlpclass-fall2013/site/assignments/a4hmm.md

 }
 {% endhighlight %}

 You should update your **trainer** to have a parameter that determines whether a tag dictionary should be used.
 If this parameter says so, then the trainer should create a tag dictionary based on the training data.
 So the tag dictionary entry for a particular word will be the set of all tags that were seen with that word in the training data.
-If a word was never seen in the training corpus, then you should assume that it can take *any* tag.
+If a word was never seen in the training corpus, then you should assume that it can take *any* tag (except the special start or end tags).
+Also ensure that the only valid tag for the start word is the start tag and likewise for the end word/tag.

 You should also update your **model** to have the newly-constructed tag dictionary as a parameter for use during tagging.
 In other words, you should use the tag dictionary to restrict your search for the best tag for each word.